zytx121/doc_demo/docs/en/get_started.md

 ### Train with multiple machines

-If you run MMClassification on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `slurm_train.sh`.
+If you run MMRotate on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `slurm_train.sh`.
 (This script also supports single machine training.)

 ```shell
 [GPUS=${GPUS}] ./tools/slurm_train.sh ${PARTITION} ${JOB_NAME} ${CONFIG_FILE} ${WORK_DIR}
 ```

-You can check [slurm_train.sh](https://github.com/open-mmlab/mmclassification/blob/master/tools/slurm_train.sh) for full arguments and environment variables.

 If you have just multiple machines connected with ethernet, you can refer to PyTorch [launch utility](https://pytorch.org/docs/stable/distributed_deprecated.html#launch-utility).